The Engineered Future

 Not quite.
 There is some chance that our planet's life forms will be bombed back into the stone age, by phenomena such as repeated asteroid impacts.

-If heavy asteroid impact prevents complex life reestablishing itself on this planet - and in the unlikely event that no other living organisms establish themselves elsewhere - then possibly the enginnered future can be averted.
+If heavy asteroid impact prevents complex life reestablishing itself on this planet - and in the unlikely event that no other living organisms establish themselves elsewhere - then possibly the enginnered future could be avoided.

 Judging by the frequency of asteroid impacts over the course of our history, this outcome seems rather unlikely.